 Whilst having critical illness cover for employees can be a great benefit, it doesn’t cover all illnesses.
 In fact, every provider has a different definition of critical illness and what their policy covers.
 Often, this won’t include mental health, which has increased by 71.9% since 2011.
 Whilst major illnesses such as stroke, heart attack, brain tumours and permanent blindness, there are some that don’t qualify.
 Not every type of cancer is covered, and it can depend on the stage of cancer.
 Minor strokes and heart attacks aren’t always included either.
 Further to this, if someone were to be off long-term for minor illness, the policy will often not pay out.

 If the business has taken also taken out life insurance, most providers only pay out once.
 Therefore, if the employee were then to pass away, the business would not receive another payout.

 Key man income protection, it works in a similar way to critical illness.
 However, the business can take out the amount regardless of what illness the employee is suffering from.
 This means all cancers, minor sickness or mental health illnesses can be covered.
 For example, an employee may be signed off for two weeks to a month with a broken bone.
 The employer can then offer to pay their full salary during this time to allow time for recovery.
 In addition to this, the business can use the income protection to cover grievance leave too and maternity leave.
 It helps the business recoup all costs caused by employee absenteeism.

 Whilst paying statutory sick pay is what most businesses offer, having an insurance policy in place can really help.
-It is especially useful for small businesses who can recoup the costs of illness.
+Self-employed workers do not get access to SSP so critical illness can provide contractor insurance sickness cover.
+Income protection and critical illness cover are especially useful for small businesses who can recoup the costs of illness.
 It can help keep the business running as normal and avoid overworked employees.
 In addition to this, it can help employees by giving them time to heal without losing out on salary.